dymodi/dymodi.github.io/Research/2018-MobiSys/outline-draft-3.md

 <img src="figures/system-overview-3.png"  alt="system overview">
 </p>

+Acutally, we should call it a space instead of a map.
+It is similar as a metric space in the sense that a distance function is defined.
+However the symmetry condition is obviously not met and we cannot prove triangle law.

+The time-based map is a conceptual kernel and can be implemented with many ways: MDS, machine learning model such as rbf-svm or Deep NN.
+As long as the model's input is the event(vertex) and can output a metric is supported

+### 3.1 Application
+Based on the time map, we can measure and estimate the time difference or time similarity between two places (events).
+Some applications can be:
+* Estimate delivery time by summing rider's estimated trip.
+* Dispatching based on rider's arrival time at next restaurant.
+* Rider behavior monitoring based on metric of his trace on the map and his reported trip.

+## 4

 ##  Evaluation
 We can consider following indicators to evaluate the effectiveness of our methods and others' methods.